mrspecht/mrspecht/README.md

 I’m Andre Specht, an instructor and developer with over 10 years of experience helping adult learners build skills through effective, engaging training.
-With a background spanning education, coding, and design, I’m passionate about making complex topics accessible and creating learning experiences that drive meaningful results.
+With a background in education, coding, and design, I’m passionate about making complex topics accessible and creating learning experiences that drive meaningful results.

 Over the years, I’ve collaborated with cross-functional teams to design courses,